Skip to content

 • max_retries: 3

-• continuation_prompt: A short nudge that tells the coder to inspect git status / git diff before resuming, since prior edits are preserved on disk when the retry wipes only the in-memory context
+• continuation_prompt: A short nudge that tells the coder to inspect git status / git diff before resuming, since prior edits are preserved on disk after a context-limit, socket-close, or API-error retry

-User-supplied llm_provider.retry.claude config is merged on top of these built-ins: explicit falsy values (max_retries: 0 to opt out entirely, continuation_prompt: "" to disable the nudge) override the built-in via key-presence checks. error_patterns is a de-duplicated union of built-in and user lists.
+Configured llm_provider.retry.<provider> values are merged on top of provider-supplied defaults: explicit falsy values (max_retries: 0 to opt out entirely, continuation_prompt: "" to disable the nudge) override the built-in via key-presence checks. error_patterns is a de-duplicated union of built-in and configured lists.

 On every retry attempt the continuation_prompt (if non-empty) is idempotently prepended to state.current_prompt before the next invocation — the prepend is gated on a startswith check so repeated retries don't stack duplicate nudges.
-Workspaces are preserved across built-in context-overflow retries (no workspace wipe), so on-disk edits remain available to the restarted session.
+Workspaces are preserved across Claude's built-in context-limit, socket-close, and API-error retries (no workspace wipe), so on-disk edits remain available to the restarted session.

 Retry Flow